Oravia Core Grammar

 -is = yet to start action

 Note: If your language uses past and future tenses, ar may feel past-like and is may feel future-like.
 That intuition will serve you well most of the time!
-There are a few cases in which they don't correspond exactly, but we will cover this later.
+The key difference is that they mark completion relative to a context, not calendar time.
+There are a few cases in which they don't correspond exactly, but we will cover this in another opportunity.

 Examples: